dotlang/language/README.md

 Each source code file represents one class and has two important parts: part where fields are defined, and method definition.
 Writing body for methods is optional (but of course if a body-less method is called, nothing will happen and an empty response will be received).
 Classes with no method body are same as interfaces (or abstract class with all methods marked as virtual) in other languages but in Electron we don't have the concept of interface.

-Each class's instances can be referenced using instance notation (`varName.memberName`), or you can use static notation (`ClassName.memberName`) which will refer to the special instance of the class (static instance).
-There is an static instance for every class which will be created by compiler upon first usage in the code and is not re-assignable.

 *Notes:*
 - There is no inheritance.
 Composition is used instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is public.